The Ultimate Guide to Meinl Cymbals: Series Explained, Sounds & How to Choose

 Entry Level Meinl Cymbals

-Designed to provide an affordable and reliable introduction to cymbal playing, HCS cymbals are aimed at students, beginners and drummers building their first complete setup.
+Designed to provide an affordable and reliable introduction to cymbal playing, Meinl HCS cymbals are aimed at students, beginners and drummers building their first complete setup.
 Whilst professional cymbals often receive the most attention online, choosing the right beginner cymbals can have a huge impact on how enjoyable and rewarding those early years of playing become.

 The Meinl HCS range is manufactured from a brass alloy and is designed to deliver a bright, clear and immediate response.
 Compared to more expensive bronze cymbals, HCS models tend to offer a simpler tonal character with less complexity and fewer overtones.
-For newer players, however, this can actually be a real advantage.
+For newer players, however, this can be a real advantage.
 The cymbals respond easily, project clearly and provide a predictable playing experience, allowing players to focus on developing technique, timing and musical confidence rather than fighting against their equipment.

 One of the biggest strengths of the HCS range is the variety available.
 Rather than offering just a handful of cymbals, Meinl has developed the series into a comprehensive collection that includes hi-hats, crashes, rides, splashes, chinas and complete cymbal packs.
 This allows drummers to build a complete setup using matching cymbals without immediately stepping into professional-level price points.